Slaitroc/Slaitroc/README.md

-- 👋 Hi, I’m @Slaitroc
+Wassup, I’m @Slaitroc, just swaggin' around

 <!---
 Slaitroc/Slaitroc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.